wwkkww/appointment-FE/README.md

 ```

-- visit the localhost:3000 on your browser to start make booking
+- visit http://localhost:3000 on your browser to start make booking

 <hr>